Why Relationship Anxiety Makes You Pull Away — and What Staying Can Teach You About Love

 He didn’t feel emotionally safe.

-Not because I was cruel — but because control, nitpicking, and sharpness had quietly replaced softness.
+Not because I was cruel — but because control, sharpness, and pressure had quietly replaced softness.

 Hearing this hurt.